Tony Evers: Infrastructure

 While campaigning for governor, Evers promised to focus on improving roads and bridges.
-In March 2024, he signed bipartisan bills to increase electrical vehicle charging stations.
+In March 2024, he signed bipartisan bills to increase electric vehicle charging stations.

 LGBT rights

-In June 2019, Evers issued an executive order to fly the rainbow flag at Wisconsin's Capitol Building for Pride month, making it the first time the rainbow flag had ever flown above the capitol.
+In June 2019, Evers issued an executive order to fly the rainbow flag over the Wisconsin State Capitol for Pride Month, the first time the rainbow flag had flown over the building.

 On December 6, 2023, Evers vetoed a bill banning gender-affirming care for minors.
 He wrote in his veto message, "This type of legislation, and the rhetoric beget by pursuing it, harms LGBTQ people and kids' mental health, emboldens anti-LGBTQ hate and violence, and threatens the safety and dignity of LGBTQ Wisconsinites".
 Evers said, "I will veto any bill that makes Wisconsin a less safe, less inclusive, and less welcoming place for LGBTQ people and kids."

-In April 2024, Evers vetoed a bill banning transgender athletes from sports and athletic teams.
+In April 2024, Evers vetoed a bill that would have barred transgender high school athletes from competing on teams that align with their gender identity.
+In March 2026, he vetoed five additional bills that would have restricted transgender health care or participation in school sports.

 Marijuana legalization

 Having campaigned on his support of cannabis in Wisconsin, Evers announced in January 2019 the inclusion of medical marijuana in his state budget as a "first step" toward legalization.
 On February 7, he announced he would propose legalizing recreational marijuana in his 2021–2023 biennial budget.

-The Republican-led legislature disagrees with Evers's support for recreational marijuana use, supporting only its medical use.
+Republican legislative leaders have opposed Evers's proposals to legalize recreational marijuana, while some Republicans have supported more limited medical-marijuana legislation.
+Evers again included recreational and medical marijuana legalization in his 2025–2027 budget proposal, but the Republican-controlled Joint Finance Committee removed the proposal in May 2025.